rburdo/rea-robot-exercise/README.md

 Commands file is optional.
 If specified, it should contain commands in separate lines, in the syntax defined for this code exercise.
 Empty lines and incorrect commands are ignored.
-SOme examples are provided in the Command Files directory.
+Some examples are provided in the Command Files directory.

 If no commands file is specified, commands will be read from standard input until EOF (Ctrl-Z) is read.